Accept eCheck Payments Online

+Interested in introducing this form of payment in your business but confused about how it works?
 Look no further – here is a complete guide on how to accept eChecks online or via phone!

 This process is best achieved by seeking an esteemed payment provider’s services to obtain an ACH merchant account.
-As a business, you will be able to directly withdraw payment for goods or services from your client’s bank. eChecks work similarly to paper checks.
+As a business, you will be able to directly withdraw payments for goods or services from your client’s bank. eChecks work similarly to paper checks.
 The only difference is the process is completed electronically.

 Note that a successful payment transfer can only occur after the customer authorizes the payment by doing the following;